toddway/AndroidExample/README.md

-The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, and LiveData.
+The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, LiveData and ViewBinding.

 It has two primary features:
 1. generate Things by clicking a button